ddomnik/PDFFilter/README.md

   "filter":
   [
     {
       "keywords": ["Invoice"],                     #Comment: Move all PDFs that contain "Invoice" to the given folder.
-If a date is found, it gets added to the PDF filename
       "move_to": "./test/filtered/invoices",
-      "append_date": true
-    },
+      "append_date": true                          #Comment: If a date is found, it gets added to the PDF filename },
     {
       "keywords": ["Ads", "Newsletter", "News"],   #Comment: Move all PDFs that contain at least of these 3 words.
       "move_to": "./test/filtered/spam",
-      "append_date": true
-    },
+      "append_date": true                          #Comment: If a date is found, it gets added to the PDF filename },
     {
       "regex": "(item-)[1]\\d\\d",                 #Comment: Move all PDFs that contain the word "item-1XX" where XX is a digit.
 For example if "item-123" is found.